Inpatient vs. Outpatient Rehab

 When it comes to the effectiveness of inpatient vs. outpatient treatment, it is not possible to state that one type of treatment is more effective than the other one in all situations.

-Therefore it is important to consider the advantages and disadvantages of both types of treatment and make a decision depending on individual treatment needs.
+Therefore it is important to consider the advantages and disadvantages of both inpatient vs outpatient treatment and make a decision depending on individual treatment needs.

 Advantages of Inpatient Treatment